Litecms/News/readme.md

-This is a Laravel 5 package that provides news management facility for lavalite framework.
+This is a Litecms package that provides news management facility for lavalite framework.

 ## Installation